 Step 3: In a medium-sized bowl, add the rest of the ingredients and mix well.
 Try to dissolve the sugar and salt.

 Step 4: Next, add the cucumber slices and onions to the bowl.

 Step 5: Place the cucumber onions and vinegar recipe into the refrigerator until they are chilled.
 Once they have chilled, they are ready to be eaten.

-What Does the Marinated Cucumbers, onions, & Vinegar recipe go with?
+What Does the Marinated Cucumbers, onions, and vinegar recipe go with?